industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 Clicking on a created project will lead you to the following screen.
 On the left bar there will be available a tree with all the devices created.
 Click on the **Add new device** button to create a new one.

-Use WinCC Unified PC Runtime version V20 Upd2 or lower from the hardware catalog
+Use WinCC Unified PC Runtime version V21 or lower from the hardware catalog

 ![device1](graphics/device1.png)

 ### Post-configuration checks

-After adding the WinCC Unified PC Runtime device, verify and adjust the following settings to avoid using features that are not supported yet on Industrial Edge:
+After adding the WinCC Unified EDGE RT device, verify and adjust the following settings to avoid using features that are not supported yet on Industrial Edge:

 - **Runtime Collaboration**
   Do *not* activate Runtime Collaboration.